genesiscommunitysuccess/custom-elements-lsp/README.md

 2. View logs at specified location

 > If you're using VSCode you can view the logs using `TypeScript: Open TS Server log` from the command palette.

+## Advanced Usage

+`designSystemPrefix` is used to specify how to handle custom elements which are defined but not exported as registered, and later registered against a design system with a specific prefix.
+An example of this is [FAST component libraries](https://www.fast.design/docs/design-systems/creating-a-component-library).
+Export these with the magic string `%%prefix%%-` at the start of the tagname and then `designSystemPrefix` will override the `%%prefix%%`.

+In the config of this repository it is set to `example` because we use the `example` prefix as set in `./example/src/components.ts`.
+An example of a component exported in this way can be found in the `./example/src/components/button/` directory.